Personal Injury Lawyer in Colonial Heights

 In addition, Code of Virginia §8.01-243(A) establishes a statutory filing deadline of two years for parties seeking compensation for personal injuries, with a number of exceptions.
 If a plaintiff or their local accident lawyer does not file their case within the allotted timeframe, they will typically be barred from pursuing compensation for that particular incident.

-Learn More by Talking to a Colonial Heights Personal Injury Attorney
+Talk to a Colonial Heights Personal Injury Attorney

 Personal injury lawsuits are almost always complex and stressful events, especially if you are still recovering from a serious or permanent injury resulting from another party's negligence.
 Plaintiffs who try to file suit on their own usually have a difficult time achieving a positive case result.